 Another nice feature of this hospital strength breast pump is the adjustable suction level, which gives you control over the suction and rate of milk flow.

 This pump is perfect if you’re constantly on the move, and express your milk on a daily basis to help increase your low breast milk supply.

 - Easy setting selection with a single knob

 - Equipped with milk cooling accessories

 - Comes with an elegant tote bag

 - The main unit is velcroed inside the bag, which takes some space.

 Manual breast pumps are great for increasing milk supply and have been around for much longer than electric breast pumps.
 That’s why they had enough time to be improved and optimized for best results.
 There are two main types of manual pumps: one that works with a lever action, and another which employs direct pressure on the container.

-We consider the Bumblebee pump to be one of the best manual breast pumps, because it employs the second method to express milk.
-The Bumblebee sticks onto the breast skin just by applying a little suction, and you can use it to collect dripping milk at leisure.
+We consider the Haakaa breast pump to be one of the best manual breast pumps, because it employs the second method to express milk.
+The Haakaa sticks onto the breast skin just by applying a little suction, and you can use it to collect dripping milk at leisure.